MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ## Purchase additional AI Builder capacity

-Ensure that your environment is properly credited by downloading your [AI Builder Consumption report](administer-consumption-report.md).
+Ensure that your environment is properly credited by downloading your [AI Builder consumption report](administer-consumption-report.md).

 If your environment has no more capacity, you need to purchase capacity add-ons.
 The  AI Builder capacity add-on can be purchased by a billing administrator in Microsoft 365 admin center, or by using your usual channel.